• Home

 (Hint: reading the information before taking the quiz is advised.)

-Looking back and remembering the reason we celebrate is a valuable Thanksgiving tradition.
+Look back and remember the reason we celebrate is a valuable Thanksgiving tradition.

 Open your heart and forgive others.